 These chairs were so easy to cover!
 To cover the bottom, I just removed the seat and stapled new fabric over the old.

 To cover the top, I traced the outline of the back of the chair onto a wallpaper scrap, enlarged it by an inch around the edges and a added a lot of extra length on the bottom.
 Using that pattern, I cut two layers of fabric to match, sewed the pockets on one side, and stitched the two sides together with right sides facing in (pockets were facing in).

 To make the drawstring hole, I turned the cover right-side out, folded the fabric under and up to the desired length, and stitched two rows of stitching all the way around the bottom.
 (Making the drawstring ties was a bit harder, but you could just use ribbon.)
 Last, I ripped out the side seam between the two rows of stitching and threaded in the ties.
 Easy, easy, easy!!!
 (I added the buttons once I was all finished.)
-Here are the finished products!

 Since my chair sits in a corner instead of at the desk (I use a rolling chair), I put a pocket on the front, just for fun.